Tapas and sunshine might entice you to look for a job in Spain, but there’s much more to it. Dive into Spain labor laws with this guide.

 Unpaid leave in Spain

 Extended leave of absence is when an employee asks to suspend their employment contract.
-As a result, the employer and employee keep a professional relationship, but the employee isn’t required to work and the employer doesn’t need to pay them a salary.
+As a result, the employer and employee keep a professional relationship, but the employee isn’t required to work.
+Neither does the employer need to pay them a salary or contribute to their social security.
 It may be either compulsory or voluntary.
 If it’s the latter, at least one year’s service in the company is necessary.
 The extended leave can last between two and five years.

-In many cases, the employee must return to their previous job at the end of the suspension.
+In many cases, the employee must return to their previous job, or a similar position offered by the company, at the end of the suspension.
 If the worker takes an extended unpaid leave due to a temporary illness or injury, the employee doesn’t have to return if they are officially, permanently incapacitated.

 Employees can also claim a leave of absence of one year, which can extend by mutual agreement, to care for a family member who cannot work and look after themselves because of their age, accident, disability, or illness.